JTSipowicz/JTSipowicz/README.md

 ## Hi there, I'm James! 👋
-- 🔭 I'm currently working on projects relating to Data Analytics, Data Engineering, Big Data Development and Software Engineering
-- 🌱 I'm currently learning on an E-Commerce Analytics project using Python > AWS > Lambdas > Snowflake
+- 🔭 I'm currently working on an E-Commerce Analytics project using Python > AWS > Lambdas > Snowflake.
-- 💬 I'm looking for new career opportunies, ask me more about this!
+- 💬 I'm looking for new career opportunies in Data Analytics, Data Engineering, Big Data Development and Software Engineering.
+Ask me more about this!
-- 📫 How to reach me: Email > jtsipowicz@yahoo.com, LinkedIn @jamessip
+- 📫 How to reach me:
+  - Email > jtsipowicz@yahoo.com
+  - LinkedIn > linkedin.com/in/jamessip/